 This digital patient empowerment translates to both real health outcomes and aligns with the financial incentives of most healthcare organizations.
 In one test of the effects of recoup-ERAS, patients who had a high level of engagement with the app had a significantly lower readmission rate than those who rarely engaged with the app.
 Additionally, hospital costs for the care of engaged users of the app were almost 20 percent lower.

 Similarly, many independent entities, like FireflyHealth, provide web and mobile apps backed by qualified physicians that allow patients to direct a personalized healthcare team through the app via messaging, video, or an in-person appointment.
 FireflyHealth also tracks the patient’s health for ongoing support between visits.

 “[FireflyHealth’s] whole model revolves around the idea that if your father was a doctor, you could shoot him a text if you weren’t feeling well,” says Tatar.
 “Not many people are able to do that.
-With Firefly, you can send a quick message in the morning to your doctor about what’s going on, and that may lead to an in-person visit or treatment.
+With Firefly, you can send a quick message in the morning to your doctor about what’s going on, and that may lead to a chat, video, or inperson visit or treatment.
 Technology is just closing the distance between patients and their doctors.”

 Entities like Firefly Health originated from a need to help people more easily navigate their healthcare.
 These apps provide a clear path to what can often become obstacles, such as finding a primary care physician within an insurance plan, and getting the needed medical attention at the right frequency.

 RPM is a digital method for healthcare providers to keep track of the health of seniors living on their own or in a senior living facility, or patients who may live far away from their providers.
 A collection of the patient’s health information can be digitally sent to their provider, allowing for monitoring and review.

 RPM is important for keeping a closer watch on patients in real-time in ways that were never possible before.